Focalin-xr: 7 things you should know

 - Some symptom relief may be noticed after one to two hours; however, it may take up to two weeks before the full effects of Focalin XR are seen.

 - Extended-release capsules have a two-phase release system.
-Half the dose is provided in immediate-release beads and the other half as delayed-release beads.
+Half the dose is provided as immediate-release beads and the other half as delayed-release beads.
 One single extended-release capsule provides the same amount of active ingredient as two immediate-release tablets given four hours apart.

 - Dexmethylphenidate, the active ingredient of Focalin and Focalin XR is approximately twice as potent as methylphenidate.

-Medicines that interact with Focalin XR may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Focalin XR.
+Medicines that interact with Focalin XR may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Focalin XR.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.